-This mount adaptor for my iPhone was made out of an old cassette tape case.
+This car mount adaptor for my iPhone was made out of an old cassette tape case.

 This water resistant MP3 player case was made from an old Sport Walkman.
-I removed the guts and added an earphone plug inside so you can connect to any mp3 player/phone that fits.
-It uses the water resistant headphones that came with the Walkman on the outside.
-It was successfully tested with swims at 3 foot depth (pool) and clips nicely to your bathing suit.
+I removed the guts and added an earphone plug inside so you can connect to any mp3 player that fits.
+It uses the water resistant headphones that came with the Walkman.
 You don't have access to buttons but press play with a long playlist before you go into the water and you won't need them.
-You can also put cash, car keys/clicker and credit cards in there when you're off to the beach.
-Also protects from sand/mud/etc in other harsh climates.
 The iPod shuffle is also modified - it's glued to retractable headphones.
-These minimize cord tangle issues: making it easy to put into the case, reducing cable hazzard when jogging (you can clip it to your collar and retract the cable to less than a foot), etc.
+These minimize cord tangle issues: making it easy to put into the case, and reducing cable hazard when jogging (you can clip it to your collar and retract the cable to less than a foot), etc.

 This playstation was made for my nephew.
 Hooked up to the oversized buttons and switches (he loves those) are: a plasma globe, a disco ball with LED light, a lightning plasma display and blinking LEDs.
 The trackball is linked to plastic fiber optics which carry light to the cardinal points on the lightning display in the same direction that it's being spun.
 The lightning display is sound activated, so it turns on when he taps on the glass, activates the disco ball globe or giggles.
 The front strip has various optical illusion plastics & shiny metal foils, as well as a liquid crystal strip that changes colour with touch, so you can see your finger or hand print after you touch it.

 The Raccoon Repeller was created to discourage a family of racoons from staying under a cottage.
 A constant barrage of loud human voices under their nest prevents them from sleeping and encourages the parents to move the family to a home outside.
 This is friendlier than trapping, where the kids are left behind and die and the parents are often killed in the new neighbourhood they are moved to by other predators/competition.
-To run for days uninterripted and in an isolated location, battery power was increased from 1 to 3 AA for the MP3 and from 4 to 12 for the speakers.
-The setup was protected with a metal grill to prevent sabotage.
+The setup was protected with a metal grill to prevent sabotage by the racoons.

 This Rollerblade-to-Skate conversion was built to see if rollerblades could be used as skates with a simple replacement part instead of having to have a pair for each.
 The blade was purchased from a skate store, remodelled and reinforced with a metal plate to adapt it to the rollerblade requirements.
 Test skating with it was pleasant and without incident but did have a slightly different feel due to the extra height involved in this model (due to use of standard skate blade).
 Subsequent design with a single piece of metal as both blade and adapator reduced this height difference, but some will always be present to avoid hitting the brake or rollerblade edges.